 White, who proved to be a major part of Tampa Bay's stingy defense in 2020, remains firmly in the camp of his quarterback.
 He also said that the "Brady vs. Belichick" means nothing to him because the two won't be on the field going up against one another.

-“I wonder how many times Belichick is going to sack Tom Brady,” White tweeted on Wednesday.
-“Tired of hearing about them two vs one another.”
+"I wonder how many times Belichick is going to sack Tom Brady," White

 I wonder how many times Belichick is going to sack @TomBrady 😂😂😂 tired of hearing about them two vs one another 🙄